-- With the drive housing unit lying on the workbench, grasp the Drive Gear (30) and pull the assembled Drive Gear (30) from the Drive Housing. - Remove the Pinion from the starter.
-This is to be done by clamping the Pinion (61, and removing the bolt (64) before removing the pinion.

-- In a press, or suitable stand, support the Drive Gear Bearing (31) between the Drive Gear (30) and the Bearing (31), bearing end up.
-Press the Drive Gear (30) from the Bearing, taking care not to damage the end of the Drive Gear. - 4.
-Position the Drive Housing (55) vertically, grasping the Offset Gear Case Cover (34) in copper-covered vise jaws.
-Tap the underside of the drive housing mounting flange with a soft hammer to dislodge the Drive Housing from the Gear Case Cover.
+- With the drive housing unit lying on the workbench, grasp the Drive Gear (30) and pull the assembled Drive Shaft (38) from the Starter Drive (42). - If the Drive Gear must be removed from the Drive Shaft, support the Drive Gear on the table of an arbor press, and press the Drive Shaft from the Drive Gear.
+Remove the Drive Gear Key (39). - Stand up the drive shaft assembly, bearing end up, in a sleeve that contacts the Drive Shaft Collar (37), and press the Drive Shaft from the bore of the Drive Shaft Front Bearing (31). - 4.
+Position the Drive Housing (47) vertically, grasping the Offset Gear Case Cover (33) in copper-covered vise jaws.
+Tap the underside of the Drive Housing mounting flange with a soft hammer to dislodge the Drive Housing from the Gear Case Cover.
 Lift off the Drive Housing.
-The Piston Assembly and Starter Drive will probably remain with the Drive Housing; make certain they do not fall on the floor. - Do not remove the Drive Shaft Grease Seal (37) from the Offset Gear Case Cover unless it is absolutely necessary and you have a new Seal on hand.
+The Piston Assembly and Starter Drive will probably remain with the Drive Housing; make certain they do not fall on the floor. - Do not remove the Drive Shaft Grease Seal (36) from the Offset Gear Case unless it is absolutely necessary and you have a new Seal on hand.
 The Seal is always destroyed in the removal process.
 If the Seal must be removed, press it from the Gear Case Cover. - 6.
-Withdraw the Piston (40) and Starter Drive Assembly from the Drive Housing, Withdraw the Piston Return Spring (52). - Do not remove the Drive Housing Bearing (53) from the Drive Housing unless you have a new bearing on hand.
-The bearing is always destroyed in the removal process.
-If the bearing must be removed, press it from the Drive Housing.
+Withdraw the Piston (44) and Starter Drive (42) from the Drive Housing.
+Withdraw the Piston Return Spring (46).